13 insider tips for planning a Christmas party (yes, already)

 10 April 2018 by Lucy Cacchio

-It may only be spring, but if you’ve been tasked with planning the office Christmas party, you’re going to need to be one step ahead when it comes to refining the festive celebrations.
+Tasked with planning the office Christmas party? make sure you're one step ahead when it comes to refining the festive celebrations...

 With event planners now looking ahead to Christmas party season, here are a few of my essential tips:

 A Christmas party is to reward your employees for a year of hard work, while giving them the opportunity to let their hair down.
 To build excitement and help set the scene for this night to remember, a new venue will give your event a buzz.
 We can certainly help with some ideas!

 It’s particularly important to check that the venue is able to cope with the number of people you’re expecting.
 It’s all very well to devise an elaborate five-course dinner for 10, but can they do the same when they’re scaling it up for 200?

 2. Ask your guests for feedback

 Asking previous Christmas party attendees what they liked (and didn’t) is a great way to build a more concise event brief: a quick questionnaire is very useful.
 You can also ask your team whether they’d prefer the budget to be spent on food, entertainment or a quirkier venue, so that you’re fulfilling expectations on the night.